Public Policy and Civic Leadership

 - We are also working with Massachusetts officials to develop the state’s new solar program, Solar Massachusetts Renewable Target, (SMART).
 See testimony submitted on proposed SMART regulations and rules: Comments in a letter to Massachusetts Department of Energy Resources Commissioner Judith Judson (July 11, 2017) regarding SMART solar incentive program, as well as commentaries in briefs (April 23, 2018) and reply brief (May 15, 2018).

 Socially Responsible and Impact Investing

 BlueHub Capital has engaged in impact investing for over 30 years.
-As BCC, we have deployed over $1.4 billion in capital from institutions, government, and individuals to support projects that create opportunities in low-income communities.
+We have deployed over $2 billion in capital from institutions, government, and individuals to support projects that create opportunities in low-income communities.
 We are a self-sustaining nonprofit and CDFI, and we work to create an inclusive economy while also meeting the needs of investors.

 CEO Elyse Cherry’s public comments and opinion pieces on impact investing include:

 - Opinion piece in Financial Advisor magazine, “The Other Side of SRI” (August 27, 2018).